 Yes, everyone is super excited and you probably waited a long time for your puppy to finally come home.
 You can combine the fun with the important care your puppy needs when you get home.
 Give your puppy 1 cc of the Nutri-Cal supplement upon arrival at the airport.

 Make sure you have pre-cooked some of the suggested meals at home.
-Baked chicken thighs, sliced or chopped are one of the favorite meals for our Biewer Pups.
-You can add a little fried ground beef, cottage cheese, and scrambled egg on the side.
+Baked chicken thighs, sliced or chopped, or boiled. shredded lean beef, is one of the favorite meals for our Biewer Pups.
+You can add a little fried ground beef, cottage cheese, and scrambled eggs on the side.
 Warm it up to room temperature and serve only tiny portions so you can tell if your puppy actually ate something or not.
 Put the plate and some water in a small private room like your bathroom, or guest bathroom.
 Also, put a cloth potty pad in that area and close the door.
 Your puppy will not be distracted by people, noise, or toys and the only interesting thing to see should be the food.
 Wait at least 20 minutes and then check if he/she ate.
-If not you have to hand feed your baby.
+If not you have to hand-feed your baby.
 You can also throw little pieces and make it like a game.
 Not all puppies react the same way so you might have to get creative to get your puppy to eat.

 If nothing works at all and your puppy won’t eat a thing, take a jar of Baby Gerber “Chicken & Gravy” from your emergency kit and feed it to your puppy with an oral syringe.
 When syringe feeding a puppy, you have to get a firm grip on your puppy’s head and insert the syringe from the side, not from the front.
 If you are using a 6 cc oral syringe, you feed the amount in the syringe in 3 little squeezes.
 Give your puppy time to swallow.
 1/2 jar will be good for the night and hopefully, your puppy will eat better the next morning.
 You can give another 1cc of Nutri-Cal before everyone goes to bed.

 Your puppy might not be interested in the kibble dry food but for now.
-It is important to get him/her to eat, and home cooking your pup’s meals will assure weight gain.
+It is important to get him/her to eat, and home-cooking your pup’s meals will assure weight gain.
 Take your pup’s weight on a cooking scale 2-3 times a week.
-Your pup should be gaining weight, not lose weight.
+Your pup should be gaining weight, not losing weight.

 It takes some patience and juggling to wean your puppy off the cooked meals and transition to kibbles.
 We do feed all our adult Biewers cooked meals as well!